25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 180 km

-Highlights: Oberon sometimes gets snow during winter turning this charming town into a picturesque winter escape.
+Highlights: Oberon sometimes gets snow during winter.
 It’s also close to the famous Jenolan Caves.

 3. Lithgow